+Particulars TDS Documents required (if any)

+T ditiodialo Rate

-Particulars TDS Rate Documents required (if any) Submission of form 15G/15H Nil Declaration in Form No. 15G (applicable to any person other than a company or a firm) / Form 15H (applicable to an Individual who is 60 years and above), fulfilling certain conditions Shareholders to whom section 194 of the Income Tax,1961 does not apply such as LIC, GIC, etc. Nil Documentary evidence that the said provisions are not applicable Shareholders covered u/s 196 of Income Tax Act, 1961 such as Government, RBI, corporations established by Central Act & mutual funds Nil Documentary evidence for coverage u/s 196 of Income Tax Act, 1961 Category I and II Alternative Investment Fund Nil SEBI registration certificate to claim benefit under section 197A (1F) of Income Tax Act, 1961 Recognized provident fundsApproved superannuation fundApproved gratuity fund Nil Necessary documentary evidence as per Circular No. 18/2017 issued by Central Board of Direct Taxes (CBDT) National Pension Scheme Nil No TDS as per section 197A (1E) of Income Tax Act, 1961
+Submission of form 15G/15H Nil Declaration in Form No. 15G (applicable to any

+person other than a company or a firm) /

+15H (applicable to an Individual who is 60 yea

+and above), fulfilling certain conditions

+Shareholders to whom section 194 of the Income Tax,1961 does not apply such as LIC, GIC, etc. Nil Documentary evidence that the said provisions are not applicable Shareholders covered u/s 196 of Income Tax Act, 1961 such as Government, RBI, corporations established by Central Act & mutual funds Documentary evidence for coverage u/s 196 of Income Tax Act, 1961 Category I and II Alternative Investment Fund Nil SEBI registration certificate to claim benefit under section 197A (1F) of Income Tax Act, 1961 Recognized provident funds Approved superannuation fund Approved gratuity fund Necessary documentary evidence as per Circular No. 18/2017 issued by Central Board of Direct Taxes (CBDT) National Pension Scheme Nil No TDS as per section 197A (1E) of Income Tax Act, 1961